JessevanVuuren/JessevanVuuren/README.md

 - 🌱 I’m currently learning **JavaScript, PHP**
 - 🖥️ Interested in back-end development
-- 🎓 currently studying Informatica in Leiden
+- 🎓 Currently studying Informatica in Leiden
 - 🌷 Living in the Netherlands
 - 👨‍🏫 Always curious to learn more